 Directors are required to conduct themselves in accordance with the ethical policies of the Bank and be meticulous in their disclosure of any material contract or relationship.
 This disclosure extends to the interests of family companies and spouses.
 Directors must also strictly adhere to the participation and voting constraints in relation to matters in which they may have an interest.
 Each Director may from time to time have personal dealings with the Bank or be involved with other companies or professional firms which may have dealings with the Group.
-Details of offices held by Directors with other organisations are disclosed in the Directors' Report on pages 36 to 40 of the 2015 Annual Report and on the Group's website.
-Full details of related party dealings are set out in the notes to the Financial Statements as required by law in the 2015 Annual Report.
+During the year, the Board assessed that there were no relationships that interfere with a Director's exercise of independent judgement or his or her ability to act in the best interests of the Group.
+Details of offices held by Directors with other organisations are disclosed in the Directors' Report on pages 38 to 43 of the 2016 Annual Report and on the Group's website.
+Full details of related party dealings are set out in the notes to the Financial Statements as required by law in the 2016 Annual Report.